 After entering data, click Analyze, choose nonlinear regression, choose the panel of exponential equations, and choose One phase association.

-If you have subtracted off any background signal, then you know the curve has to plateau at Y=0.
-In this case, you should constrain the parameter Plateau to be a constant value equal to zero.
-To do this, go to the Constrain tab of the nonlinear regression dialog, set the drop down next to Plateau to "Constant equal to" and enter the value 0.0.
+If you have subtracted off any background signal, then you know that the curve should start at Y=0.
+In this case, you should constrain the parameter Y0 to be a constant value equal to zero.
+To do this, go to the Constrain tab of the nonlinear regression dialog, set the drop down next to Y0 to "Constant equal to" and enter the value 0.0.
+Doing so will force the resulting curve to pass through the origin.

 Y0 is the Y value when X (time) is zero.
 It is expressed in the same units as Y,